complexdatacollective/documentation.networkcanvas.com/_tutorials/using-server.md

 ---
-summary: This tutorial will discuss using Server to deploy protocols to devices running Interviewer, receive data back from those devices, and then export this data for further analysis.
+summary: This tutorial will introduce you to using Server.
+It it will demonstrate how to deploy interview protocols to devices running Interviewer, how to receive data back from those devices, and then how to export this data for further analysis.
 prerequisites: You should have read and understood the project overview, and be familiar with the concept of protocol files.
-You should install Server and Interviewer on one or more devices if you would like to follow along with the steps in this tutorial.
+You should install Server and Interviewer on one or more devices and have an interview protocol ready if you would like to follow along with the steps in this tutorial.
 completion_time: 1 hour
 nav_order: 3
 title: Using Server to manage a study
-wip: true
+wip: false
 ---
-## Introducing Network Canvas Server
+## Introducing Server

-Server is an optional companion program to Interviewer and Architect, which is used to:
+Server is an optional companion program to Interviewer and Architect, which has the following useful features:

-* Deploy interview protocol files to field devices running Interviewer
+* It can deploy interview protocol files to field devices running Interviewer
-* Receive data directly from field devices, and provide a central repository for interview data
+* It receives data directly from field devices, and provides a central repository for interview data
-* Monitor the data collection process in real-time
+* Allows you to monitor the data collection process in real-time
-* Export data for further analysis
+* Allows you to export data for further analysis in a variety of formats, and including some basic data merging/processing

 ### When to use Server